aseichter2007/ClipboardConqueror/readme.md

 - Clipboard Conqueror provides a whole toolbox of predefined assistants, ready to work for you.

-Save agents on the fly to store, sort, query, think, review, or just tell you jokes or anything you can ask for, really.
+Save system prompts on the fly to store, sort, query, think, review, or just tell you jokes or anything you can ask for, really.

 Desktop Platforms: